b3h3moth/UnixCentric/README.md

 ### Bibliography

-The best books to learn and improve own skills and knowledge about c language programming and secure coding.
+The best books to learn and improve own skills and knowledge about C language programming and secure coding.

 - **`(c89)`**